 (Source: Business Traveller)

-Remember when Cathay Pacific, Hong Kong’s flag carrier, made the headlines in September 2018 for misspelling its own name on a Boeing 777?
-At the time, “CATHAY PACIIC,” as the plane livery proudly proclaimed, showed a sense of humor by sharing pictures of the mixup on their Twitter account.
+Cathay Pacific, Hong Kong’s flag carrier, made the headlines in September 2018 for misspelling its own name on a Boeing 777.
+At the time, at least “CATHAY PACIIC” showed a sense of humor by sharing pictures of the mixup on their Twitter account.

 No such thing as bad publicity, right?

 Wrong, as the airline carrier found out that same year after being hit by one of the biggest data breaches in 2018.

 This is how it all went down:

 In March 2018, Cathay detected suspicious activity on its network.
 In their own admission, they took “immediate action to understand the incident and contain it” by employing an, allegedly, “leading global cybersecurity firm.”